APorkolab/SquareSketcher/README.md

 ```

 ## License
-This project is licensed under the Creative Commons License - see the LICENSE.md file for details.
+This project is licensed under the Creative Commons License.